Frantic scenes at Kabul airport as Afghans try to flee Taliban | Science-Environment

 - Afghanistan

-Scores of Afghans ran alongside a U.S. military plane as it taxied on a runway at Kabul's airport on Monday and several clung to the side in an apparent attempt to flee the Taliban-controlled capital, a video posted on social media showed.
+Several Afghans clung to the side of a U.S. military plane at Kabul's airport on Monday as it taxied through crowds of people desperate to flee the Taliban-controlled capital, a video widely shared on social media showed.

-The footage shared by Afghanistan's largest private broadcaster, Tolo news, highlighted the chaos at Hamid Karzai International Airport after Taliban fighters nL1N2PL01V entered Kabul following the withdrawal of foreign forces.
+The footage posted by Afghanistan's largest private broadcaster, Tolo news, highlighted the chaos at Hamid Karzai International Airport after Taliban fighters https://www.reuters.com/world/asia-pacific/talibans-rapid-advance-across-afghanistan-2021-08-10 entered Kabul following the withdrawal of foreign forces.
 Reuters was not immediately able to verify the footage or reports that some people were killed falling from aircraft.

-At least five people were killed as the chaos mounted at the airport, according to witnesses, though one person waiting for a flight told Reuters it was unclear whether those killed had been shot or trampled in a stampede.
-U.S. troops fired warning shots to stop people getting on flights taking out diplomats and embassy employees and two gunmen were also shot at the airport, U.S. officials told Reuters.
+At least five people died as the chaos mounted at the airport, according to witnesses, though one person waiting for a flight told Reuters it was unclear whether those killed had been shot or trampled in a stampede.
+U.S. troops fired warning shots to stop people getting on flights taking out diplomats and embassy employees, and two gunmen were also shot at the airport, U.S. officials told Reuters.

+The flights were later halted because of the chaos, with Germany saying it had to divert its first of three planned evacuation flights to the Uzbek capital Tashkent because it could not land due to the throngs of people on the tarmac.
+Pentagon spokesperson John Kirby said U.S. forces were working with Turkish and other international troops to clear Kabul airport to allow evacuation flights to resume.
+He said several hundred people had been flown out so far.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)